DeepRobot2020/T1P2_Traffic-Sign-Classifier/writeup_template.md

 * For image 1, it might be diffculty as there are some trees in the background and that could make the prediction hard.

-* For image 2, it might be diffculty as there are some trees in the background and that could make the prediction hard.
+* For image 2, it might be diffculty as it is quite similar to other traffic signs such as 'End of no pass' and 'End of all speed and passing limits'.
+Also, inside the training dataset, we do not have enough training data compared to other traffic signs.
+The prediction on this traffic sign should be able to be improved by jittering the training set.

-* For image 3, it might be diffculty
+* For image 3, it should be easy to predict.
+However, as the phone was take with some degree of angles, this could potentially make the prediction hard.

 * For image 4, it might be diffculty as there are some trees in the background and that could make the prediction hard.
+Also, as the original image size is 255x255x3 and my network was trained based on 32x32x3 training data set.
+After resizing the image to 32x32x3, many original details have lost and this could also make the prediction diffcult.

-* For image 5, it might be diffculty as there are some trees in the background and that could make the prediction hard.
+* For image 5, should be relatively easy to predict.
+If a trained network cannot even handle this image, that means you need re-revist your network.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).